 Packet switching and protocols: brief explanations

-Of the technologies that make the Internet what it is, the protocols are the most important.
+Of the things that make the Internet what it is, packet switching and the protocolst that enable it are the most important.
 Only understanding them we can understand how the Internet really works, what it can and cannot do, and where it is going to.
 Any communication professional needs to understand these issues.
 A generation ago, no communication professional could succeed in their profession without some passing knowledge of how print or broadcasting industries work, both technically and organizationally.
 The current generation of college students needs to have some basic understanding of how the Internet works and how this matters to the stability and progress of our communication world.

 The Internet that we are using today is the product of many minds and many projects, spanning almost 50 years.
 Its basic architecture and philosophy, called packet switching, was invented during the cold war by Paul Baran, who was interested in creating a communication network that would withstand a nuclear attack (Look up the early history of the Internet in Wheen’s book, From Dot-dash to Dot-com).
 At the time, communication systems used a system called “circuit switching.”
 This meant that if you wanted to talk with someone on the phone, you had to first reach a switchboard, which would make a connection to your intended conversation partner.
 Once the connection was made, you and your partner of conversation had a slice of the network (circuit) dedicated only to you for the duration of the call.
 No one else could use that circuit, even if all you did was to wait in silence for your boyfriend to answer some awkward question.
 Switchboards were massive electronic devices, similar to train stations.
 Many lines would go into them and many would leave them.
 They were gigantic hubs of communication.
 While there were many of them, some were much more important than others, serving as central, mega-hubs.
 This made telecommunication very hierarchical and very vulnerable.
 If you took out a number of these central hubs, communication would become very difficult if not impossible.
 Moreover, the hubs worked on the principle all or nothing.
 If even a part of the hub came down, most of its functionality was crippled.